cloudfoundry/credhub-api-site/source/includes/_get.md

 }
 ```

 This request returns a credential's value(s) by name.
-All historical values will be returned unless `"current": true` is specified.
+All historical values will be returned unless `"current": true` or `"versions": #` is specified.

 ### HTTP Request